clbustos/rubyvis/README.txt

 I try to maintain, when posible, complete compatibility with Javascript API, including camel case naming of functions.
 Johnson [http://github.com/jbarnette/johnson] - the lovely Javascript wrapper inside Ruby embrace - is our friend to test implementation of basic object.

-Until version 0.1.0, lambdas should always should created explicitly for method you may be temted to call it with a block.

-On a second stage, traditional block calling could be using maintaining backwards compatibily with Javascript API.
-See TODO section for proposal of new API.

 User could use +pv+ freely, cause is defined as a global method which call Rubyvis.

 == CURRENT PROGRESS